evennia/evennia/docs/source/Contribs/Contribs-Overview.md

 ## utils

-_Miscellaneous, optional tools for manipulating text, auditing connections and more._
+_Miscellaneous, tools for manipulating text, security auditing, and more._

 ```{toctree}
 :maxdepth: 1